Alwin-Lin/development-debug-androidTest/README.md

            * Most of the test classes are originaly private, remember to change that
            * If the test you have contains `setUp()` and `tearDown`
               * Remove the `@Override` and replace with `@Before` and `After`
+### Libs
+Curently there is only compatibility-device-util-axt.jar in there.
+Do no remove it, or else it won't work

 * Project Root
     * This is where the project is located